Xoggas/logical-expressions-parser/README.md

 # Logical-Expression-Parser
 A simple console logical expression parser.
-It builds truth tables and supports under 32 different input variables.
+It builds truth tables and supports up to 32 different input variables.

 # Supported operations and syntax
 - Conjuncion